 - Add curry powder and coconut milk to the pot.
 Stir to fully combine.
 Heat on medium heat, stirring frequently, until curry becomes aromatic (approximately 5-10 minutes).

 Add sugar, stock, carrots, turkey, and lemongrass.
 Stir to fully combine.
 Bring to a low boil, lower heat and simmer for 30 minutes or until carrots are soft.
-Salt to taste and serve.